cbillowes/corporate-programmer-oxygen/content/posts/2016-05-26-reignite-the-passion/index.md

 date: 2016-05-26 22:21:22 +0200
 category: "tech"
 tags:
-    - comfort-zone
+    - Comfort Zone
-    - productivity
+    - Productivity
-    - mindset
+    - Mindset
 ---

 > Do you remember how excited you were when you wrote your first program?
 It's easy to